Development charges

 - non-profit housing development

-- second and third residential units in new or existing single, semi-detached or row houses (subject to restrictions)
+- second and third additional residential units in new or existing single, semi-detached or row houses (subject to limits in the DC Act)

-- developments replacing or changing existing uses may receive a credit
+- developments replacing or changing existing uses may receive a redevelopment credit

 Development charges for other agencies